cmanzo/biosr_dataset/README.md

 ## Overview

 This DeepTrackAI repository provides a processed version of the **BioSR** dataset, originally published by [Chang Qiao et al.,  Nature Methods, 2021](https://doi.org/10.1038/s41592-020-01048-5).
 The original dataset consists of paired low-resolution (LR) and high-resolution (HR) fluorescence microscopy images for training and benchmarking super-resolution reconstruction methods.
+Low-resolution images are providerd at 9 signal-to-noise levels.

 The images in this repository have been reformatted and preprocessed to be directly usable in deep learning workflows, while preserving the original content and licensing terms.

 ### Summary
 - **Number of image pairs**:
-  - Training: 40,320 pairs
+  - Training: 1000 pairs
+  - Validation: 1000 pairs
-  - Testing: 2,080 pairs
+  - Testing: 150 pairs
 - **Image size**: 128 × 128 pixels
 - **Format**: 8-bit grayscale PNG images
-- **Content**: Each pair contains a low-resolution (LR) and a corresponding high-resolution (HR) image.

 ---